All About Bulk Email Sender Guidelines 2024 by Gmail and Yahoo

 If you are an email marketer or a brand that sends a lot of emails, you might already be aware of the upcoming updates discussed in the collaborative announcements from Gmail and Yahoo that will be implemented in February 2024.

 Most of these mandates are actually standard best practices that you might already be following.
 So, if you’re doing email marketing the right way, the update wouldn’t really bother you much.
-However, if you’re not, this guide will teach you everything Gmail and Yahoo want you to do to make your emails compliant.
+However, if you’re not, this guide will teach you everything Google/Gmail and Yahoo want you to do to make your emails compliant.

 Why have Google and Yahoo announced these updates?